RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 singularity
 ***********

 .. warning:: This dependency is only required if you intend to use the prediction tool *deepribo*.
-The rest of the workflow does not require *singularity*. *deepribo* is deactivated by default.
-For more details on activating *deepribo*, please refer to :ref:`Activating Deepribo <workflow-configuration:Activating Deepribo>`.
+The rest of the workflow does not require ``singularity``. ``deepribo`` is deactivated by default.
+For more details on activating ``deepribo``, please refer to :ref:`Activating Deepribo <workflow-configuration:Activating Deepribo>`.

 In order to support `docker container <https://www.docker.com/>`_, snakemake requires `singularity <https://sylabs.io/docs/>`_.
 This is used to retrieve tools that are not available on conda as of now.

 An in-depth installation tutorial for singularity can be found on the `singularity webpage <https://sylabs.io/guides/3.0/user-guide/installation.html>`_.

-.. note:: we strongly suggest to install the newest version of singularity and replace "with_suid=1" to "with_suid=0" in the mconfig file of singularity prior to the installation.
-This could avoid potential errors like: "ERROR  : Failed to set effective UID to 0".
+.. note:: we strongly suggest to install the newest version of singularity and replace ``with_suid=1`` to ``with_suid=0`` in the mconfig file of singularity prior to the installation.
+This could avoid potential errors like: ``ERROR  : Failed to set effective UID to 0``.

 HRIBO
 *****